 - Mark where you’ll want to stand in the shot.

 - Use your remote to snap pics as you change up your poses.

-9 - Use a timer for self portraits
+9 - Use a timer for self-portraits

-But we know that remotes aren’t always the best.
+We know that remotes aren’t always the best.
 The big downside is that you’ll probably see the remote in the picture, which doesn’t always look professional.

 For self-portraits, you can set your phone up on a tripod (or even a stack of books if you’re on a budget).
 You can use the timer that comes natively in your phone’s camera app.
 Just make sure you give yourself enough time!
 You need time to get into position and master your pose before the camera snaps.

 If that’s too stressful, there are intervalometer apps that will automatically take a pic every few seconds.
-It’s meant for time-lapse photos, but it works great for self portraits, too.
+It’s meant for time-lapse photos, but it works great for self-portraits, too.

 10 - Edit like a pro

-Never share an unedited photo!
 Unless you’re some kind of photography genius, there’s probably something in your photo that needs adjusting.
 You can change the contrast, brightness, and saturation to improve the image quality, for starters.

 5 things to avoid when snapping pictures of yourself